 Selecting the appropriate flowmeter for abstraction controls depends on a number of factors, including the desired accuracy and repeatability and also the characteristics of the installation.
 For example, where water is being abstracted from a river or stream, pebbles and sediment may be present which could quickly damage and even destroy a mechanical meter.
 Where sea water is being abstracted, the salinity of the water can also quickly wear out a stainless steel flowmeter, requiring consideration of the materials of construction.
 This is where the SmartMeasurement™ ALMAGWP family of magnetic flowmeters becomes flow meter of choice.
 Compared to other flowmeters the ALMAGWP magnetic flowmeters with various linings gives protection against high sediment flows, a variety of materials, including ceramic linings for particularly abrasive flows.
 With no moving parts, they do not suffer from problems with wear and tear, minimizing maintenance, and require no upstream strainers to filter sediment.
 If a portable solution is required, the portable SmartMeasurement™ ALSONIC-DSPPL ultrasonic flowmeter Transit-time ultrasonic meters with its ability to measure up to 30% solids and bubbles becomes the instrument of choice.

-• Water is being abstracted from a river or stream, pebbles and sediment may be present which could quickly damage and even destroy a mechanical meter, therefore the SmartMeasurement™ ALMAGWP magnetic flowmeters with various linings gives protection against high sediment flows, a variety of materials, including ceramic linings for particularly abrasive flows.
+- Water is being abstracted from a river or stream, and pebbles and sediment may be present which could quickly damage and even destroy a mechanical meter, therefore the SmartMeasurement™ ALMAGWP magnetic flowmeters with various linings give protection against high sediment flows, a variety of materials, including ceramic linings for particularly abrasive flows.

 Water Distribution Networks

-• The SmartMeasurement™ ALMAGWP family of magnetic flowmeters high accuracies of up to 0.2%, wide turndown ratio is a popular flow meter.
+- ALMAGWP family of magnetic flowmeters has high accuracies of up to 0.2%, and a wide turndown ratio is a popular flow meter.

-Since a majority of potable water processes involve liquids that are conductive, magnetic flowmeters are suitable for almost all flow measurement applications, whereas mechanical flow meter are often was used are usually oversized for the measurement.
+Since a majority of potable water processes involve liquids that are conductive, magnetic flowmeters are suitable for almost all flow measurement applications, whereas mechanical flow meters that were often used are usually oversized for the measurement.
 In high flow applications, mechanical meters can measure with a reasonable accuracy, but low flows at nights can be very inaccurate.
-The SmartMeasurement™ ALMAGWP family of magnetic flowmeters is an ideal choice for older mechanical water meters that reaches its lifespan and are up for a replacement.
-A major benefit for customer is that the ALMAGBAT, contrary to mechanical meters, is obstruction-free and therefore it causes no pressure loss.
+The SmartMeasurement™ family of magnetic flowmeters is an ideal choice for older mechanical water meters that reaches its lifespan and are up for a replacement.
+A major benefit for customers is that contrary to mechanical meters, they are obstruction-free and therefore cause no pressure loss.
 High and low flows are measured with a high accuracy and with a high repeatability.
 Because there are no internal parts that can wear, the ALMAGBAT maintains its accuracy over time offering reliability and reduced maintenance.
 The ALMAGBAT display shows rate, total for billing purposes plus a status indication of the battery, the flow/counter direction and empty pipe detection.